-A healthier version of a banh mi sandwich, this amazing chicken meatball bahn mi sandwich recipe is super flavorful and from one of my favorite cookbooks: 100% Real: 100 Insanely Good Recipes for Clean Food Made Fresh.
+A healthier version of a banh mi sandwich, these amazing chicken meatball bahn mi sandwiches are super flavorful and from one of my favorite cookbooks: 100% Real: 100 Insanely Good Recipes for Clean Food Made Fresh.
 If you’re interested, here is a list of my favorite cookbooks!

 A Banh Mi is a Vietnamese sandwich that is traditionally layered with pork, pickled vegetables (especially important for a textural crunch), jalapeno, cilantro, mint, pate and mayo and topped with Sriracha.

 Banh Mi sandwiches originated as a street food in Saigon.
 In my opinion, some of the best food comes from street carts or food trucks.
 I am shamelessly obsessed with food trucks.
 I think they offer a great launching pad for budding chefs to test out recipes and cuisines.
 But I digress…back to the recipe!

 - Asian ground turkey and rice bowls

 - Slow roasted chicken tacos with radish slaw

 After the vegetables are made, it’s time to whip up the spicy mayonnaise.
 For this, I like to use a little trick; just simply combine mayonnaise and something like Sriracha sauce and viola – spicy mayo!
 If you’d prefer the authentic way of preparing it, take a peak at the recipe card for more info.
 Either version is super delish and will work wonderfully on this sandwich.